adityamohan29/Hyperspectral_Image_Segmentation/README.md

 ## Results

-The unsupervised segmentation (K-Means) was measured using the Davies-Bouldin score and it came out to be 0.5539
+The unsupervised segmentation (K-Means) was measured using the Davies-Bouldin score and it came out to be 0.507 for Tile-1 and 0.4347 for Tile-2